symfony/ux-live-component/doc/index.rst

 LiveProp Date Formats
 ~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.8

-    The ``format`` option was introduced in Live Components 2.8.

 If you have a writable ``LiveProp`` that is some sort of ``DateTime`` instance,
 you can control the format of the model on the frontend with the ``format``